-Note: If you have done the Engineer-it Kit before, note that you will not be making a non-selective plate.
+Note: you will not be making a non-selective plate.
 All 4 plates will be selective agar.

 Make selective (S.) plates

 1.6 Add the antibiotic pill to the bottle of agar and gently swirl for a few minutes until the contents of the pill have dissolved.
 Do not introduce bubbles into the LB agar, which means don't swirl too vigorously.
 The gelatin capsule of the pill may not fully dissolve.
 The important thing is that the contents of the capsule do dissolve.